 The Law of Clean Energy & Energy Efficiency

 In the era of climate change, energy and environmental law have become inextricably linked.
-CCCL’s energy law research focuses on how the field of energy law can be updated and expanded to tackle the challenges of creating a sustainable energy future.
+SCCCL’s energy law research focuses on how the field of energy law can be updated and expanded to tackle the challenges of creating a sustainable energy future.
 Our research places particular emphasis on energy efficiency as one of the simplest and most cost-effective ways to mitigate climate change.

-CCCL's Clean Energy Investment-India project took place from 2010 through 2012.
+SCCCL's Clean Energy Investment-India project took place from 2010 through 2012.
 The project aimed to facilitate U.S. investments in clean energy projects in India, an estimated $1.1 trillion market, by making available free contract templates in an effort to reduce transaction costs.

 Energy Facility Litigation Database

-The Center for Climate Change Law at Columbia Law School has created an energy facility litigation database that contains a list of energy facility litigation spanning the years 2005 through 2011.
+The Sabin Center for Climate Change Law at Columbia Law School has created an energy facility litigation database that contains a list of energy facility litigation spanning the years 2005 through 2011.
 It is organized according to energy facility type (e.g., coal, nuclear, natural gas, etc.).
 Within each energy facility type worksheet, the citation, jurisdiction, court, date, and facility location are identified for each listed case.
 Cases may be sorted on the basis of any of these criteria.
 The database permits a variety of search permutations.

 Navigating the Database